solnic/charlatan/README.md

 Other cool aspects of this library:

-* You get a constructor for free which plays well with you own, just remember to call super if you override it
+* You get a constructor for free which plays well with your own, just remember to call super if you override it
 * You get attr reader for the wrapped object
 * Your object correctly handles method missing and respond_to? - something that is really easy to break accidentely in an ad-hoc custom implementation
 * You don't need to inherit from any superclass, just mix it in and call it a day